risor-io/risor/docs/data-types.md

 #### sprintf(string, ...any)

 Wraps `fmt.Sprintf` to format the string with the provided arguments.
-Tamarin objects are converted to their corresponding Go types before being passed to `fmt.Sprintf`.
+Risor objects are converted to their corresponding Go types before being passed to `fmt.Sprintf`.

 #### string(x)

-Returns the string representation of any Tamarin object.
+Returns the string representation of any Risor object.

 ### Methods